-If you have a loved one that has been ensnared in a deceptive group, you are undoubtedly feeling confusion, anger, worry, guilt, shame, helplessness and much pain.
+If you have a loved one that has been ensnared in a deceptive group, aka a cult, you are undoubtedly feeling confusion, anger, worry, guilt, shame, helplessness and much pain.

 You may feel you don’t even know your loved one anymore and that it’s impossible to reach them rationally.
 You may be questioning why this has happened and you may be desperate to know what you can do and how you can help.